AlunaGeorge

-AlunaGeorge are an English electronic music duo from London, consisting of singer-songwriter Aluna Francis and producer George Reid.
+AlunaGeorge was an English electronic music duo from London, consisting of singer-songwriter Aluna Francis and producer George Reid.
+Since 2020, the duo has been on indefinite hiatus, allowing both members to pursue solo projects.

 Career

 2009: Formation

 The duo first met in June 2009, when Reid remixed Francis' band My Toys Like Me's track "Sweetheart".

-2012–2015: Breakthrough and Body Music
+2012–2016: Breakthrough and Body Music

 AlunaGeorge released the single "You Know You Like It" as a digital download on 20 April 2012, followed by a vinyl release on 11 June 2012.
 The duo's first commercial single, "Your Drums, Your Love", was released on 10 September 2012, debuting at number 50 on the UK Singles Chart.
 During a visit to BBC Radio 1 on 3 January 2013, AlunaGeorge announced that their debut album would be titled Body Music and released in June 2013, along with the premiere of the full-length version of the song "Diver".
 On 4 June 2013, the duo unveiled the cover art and track listing for Body Music, and confirmed the album would be released on 29 July 2013.

 It was announced in December 2012 that AlunaGeorge had been shortlisted for the 2013 BRIT Award of Critics' Choice.
 Then, later in December, the BBC announced that the duo had also been nominated for the Sound of 2013 poll, in which they finished in second place.

 In February 2013, AlunaGeorge scored their first top-40 entry, a collaboration with Disclosure on "White Noise".
 The single reached number two on the UK Singles Chart.
 Huw Stephens also premiered a track from the group on his BBC Radio 1 show titled "Attracting Flies", which was eventually included on their debut album.
 The duo performed at the Evolution Festival in Newcastle upon Tyne on 27 May 2013.

 A collection of previously released and brand new remixes, Body Music Remixed, was released on 16 June 2014.
 On 3 October 2014 AlunaGeorge released a single called "Supernatural".

 On 14 July 2015, it was announced that AlunaGeorge had signed with the American record label Interscope Records.